What is a Healthy School?

 Healthy snacks can be brought in by the pupils to eat at morning break.
 The food should be placed in a named, sealed container and we ask that snacks such as fruit etc be peeled/segmented prior to bringing to school.

-Children in the Early Years are offered a healthy snack of toast / crackers etc. alongside their fruit and milk and this is paid separately at £9 for the academic year or £4 per term, if there are any leftover funds this is used towards the EYFS cooking / playdough making etc. during the year.
+Children in the Early Years are offered a healthy choice of biscuits/crackers alongside their fruit and milk and this is paid separately at £12 for the academic year or £4 per term, if there are any leftover funds this is used towards the EYFS cooking / playdough making etc. during the year.